 Canned food sometimes gets a bad rap, but when it comes to an emergency situation, canned food is the way to go.
 It’s portable, doesn’t require refrigeration, and has a super generous shelf-life—all winning traits for a survival kit.
 And these products aren’t just ideal for survival scenarios; for the same reasons, they are great go-to options for those who frequently go camping or hiking.

 Whether it’s a full meal or just a snack, here are some of the best canned survival food options.

-Best Overall: Mountain House Freeze Dried Rice and Chicken XL Can
+Mountain House Freeze Dried Rice and Chicken XL Can

-Best Breakfast: Mountain House Freeze Dried Breakfast Skillet XL Can
+Mountain House Freeze Dried Breakfast Skillet XL Can

-We always hear about breakfast being the most important meal of the day, so we can’t forget about breakfast when it comes to survival food.
+We always hear about breakfast being the most important meal of the day, so we can’t forget about it when it comes to survival food.
 Mountain House has you covered, though, with its freeze-dried breakfast skillet that comes in an eight-serving extra-large can for your convenience.
 This skillet, with a shelf-life of 30 years, has everything you want in a breakfast, including hash browns, eggs, pork, peppers, and onions.
 And, as an added bonus, it’s gluten-free.